foundersandcoders/coursebook/curriculum/react/project.md

 ## Examples

-"interactive game-like thing" is a bit vague, so here are two example apps:
+"Interactive game-like thing" is a bit vague, so here are some apps built previously:

 [GIT FIGHTER II](https://camko.netlify.app/)